EMR

 Q: What is the output of the GB-4000 Frequency Generator?

-A: RF Mode: 1.9 Watts, 85 Volts Under Load (current in milliamps); Audio Mode: 30 - 35 Volts 1/5th of a Watt.
-The output of the GB-A4 Amplifier is approximately 10 watts in RF mode.
+A: RF Mode: 5.4 Watts, 85 Volts Under Load (current in milliamps); Audio Mode: 30 - 35 Volts 1/5th of a Watt.
+The output of the SR-4 Amplifier is approximately 30 watts in RF mode.

 Q: Can Hulda Clark zappers be used as a Beck device?

 A: No they can't.
-Clark Zappers run at much too high of a frequency (30kHz) to Beck's 4Hz.
+Hulda Clark Zappers run at 30 kHz and Beck's devices run at 4Hz.
 The Zapper output current is only 1.2mA whereas the Beck blood electrifier is 12mA.
 Also, the Zapper uses pulsed DC positive offset output while the Beck devices are Bi-Phasic AC.

 Q: What is the difference between the output of a contact or "pad" type instrument and the output of the RAY TUBE?